 He has substantial experience in the formation of domestic and cross-border joint ventures and acquisitions and dispositions of businesses and interests in joint ventures, including the largest joint venture in the United States and a complex multi-billion dollar cross-border commodities joint venture.
 He has also handled restructurings of partnerships, as well as private equity fund structuring and leveraged recapitalizations of private equity portfolio companies.
 In addition, Mr. Sloan is deeply experienced in obtaining private letter rulings and closing agreements from the Internal Revenue Service on novel and difficult issues on an expedited basis.

 Mr. Sloan is ranked as a leading tax lawyer by Chambers USA: America’s Leading Lawyers for Business.
-Chambers notes he is as an “excellent technician,” “articulate and extremely fast, “ and stands out for his “experience, depth of knowledge and very strong ability to communicate complex subjects.”
+Chambers notes he is as an “excellent technician,” “a fountain of knowledge on partnership matters,” “articulate and extremely fast, “ and stands out for his “experience, depth of knowledge and very strong ability to communicate complex subjects.”
 Who’s Who Legal also recognizes Mr. Sloan as an “Expert” in the area of Corporate Tax.

 Mr. Sloan started his legal career as an associate with Irell & Manella in Los Angeles and practiced law in Washington, D.C. before joining Deloitte as a principal, where he was asked to establish and lead Deloitte’s National Office Partnership Taxation group in 1997.